orkhasnat/CS_Notes/CTF/PNG File Format.md

 The `IDAT` chunk contains the actual image data which is the output stream of the compression algorithm.

 ### `IEND` Header
 The `IEND` chunk marks the end of the PNG data stream.
 The chunk's data field is empty.
+Its  always `0000 0000 4945 4e44 ae42 6082` in hex.
+The 8 zeros as there is no data field, next `IEND` chunk name and last 4 bytes is the checksum.
+This will always be same.